-The song LIVE IT FOR TODAY from my new album DIVINE was inspired by my beautiful niece.
+The song LIVE IT FOR TODAY was inspired by my beautiful niece.
 After serving in the army in the Middle East where she was on call for ‘Booty Duty’ (securing women safely from one place to another), she decided to seize the opportunity and get a college degree on full scholarship.

 I had the pleasure of escorting her to Drexel University and sat in on her college interview!
 Meanwhile her mother came down to Philadelphia to be with us.

 While sitting together before dinner, she reached across the table placing her healing hands on her daughter’s neck and began to massage her.
 Instantly she located a lump in the throat area.
 It was not visible to the naked eye.
 With a concerned tone, she told her daughter to go straight to the doctor and get it checked.
 She kept saying ‘Immediately, this is not good.’
 Being a nurse, she knew the lump could be cancerous.
 So my niece’s plans of attending college were mired by throat cancer.
 The good news is that after having her thyroid removed and some treatment, a year later she was able to follow her dream and is now mid way to graduation!
 And so it goes… you can see the healing hands of the Divine in this.

 From a mother’s touch to early detection and now a healthier today.
 Thus the title for this song.
 LIVE IT FOR TODAY.